Rapid-Application-Development-JS/RAD.JS/docs/documentation.md

 // executed after creating HTML content from a template,
 // iScroll in inheritors of RAD.Blanks.ScrollableView does not exist during first displaying
 onEndRender: function () {},

+// executed before the start of animation embedded in view.
+Views html branch exist, but outside from DOM.
+onBeforeAttach: function () {},

 // executed before the start of animation embedded in view,
 // iScroll already exists in inheritors of RAD.Blanks.ScrollableView